| important dates & deadlines |

 Each applicant should provide the following:

-- Letter expressing interest in the DoD Information Assurance Scholarship program that includes a statement that indicates an understanding of the two year degree seeking nature of the program and of the two year commitment to the federal government after graduation.
+that includes a statement that indicates an understanding of the commitment to the federal

 - Transcripts of all college work.